World War II: Country Pages G-I

 Iraq

-Iraq was a backwater of the war, but a very important backwater.
-Iraq was an imprtant in maintaining comminication lines between India and the British position in Egypt protecting the Suez Canal.
+Iraq was a backwater of the War, but a very important backwater.
+The country was an imprtant in maintaining communication lines between India and the British position in Egypt protecting the Suez Canal.
 Even more importantly, Iraq was the principle source of oil for the Desert Army and the Royal Navy Eastern Mediterranean Squadron.
-Iraq had been a Turkish Province until seized by the British during World war I. The Anglo-Iraqi Treaty of 1930 provided for a major British stake in Iraq.
-The British obtained a stake in the developing Mosul and Kirkuk oil fields and air bases near Baghdad in central Iraq and Basra in the south.
+Mesopotamia had been a Turkish Province for centuries until seized by the British during World War I. The British than created the country of Iraq as a monarchy.
+The Anglo-Iraqi Treaty of 1930 provided for a major British stake in Iraq.
+The British obtained an interest in the developing Mosul and Kirkuk oil fields and air bases near Baghdad in central Iraq and Basra in the south.
 To help protect the bases the British had a mixed force which included Iraqis recruited for this purpose.
 The British were also given transit rights.
 Britain with these guarantees granted independence to Iraq (1932).
 Nationalists criticized the treaty, but the Nuri es-Sa'id Governent was pro-British.
 The royal governent created a small army consisting of of five divisions, a navy consisting of river patrol craft, and a small airforce with obsolete aircraft.
 When war broke out in Europe (September 1939) Sa'id wanted to support Britain and declare war on Germany, but Iraqi nationalists oppsosed this.
-Sa'id Government did break off relations.
-A new Government led by Rashid Ali took power (March 1940).
+The Sa'id Government did break off relations.
+The Grand Mufti after failing in his effort to drive the British from Palistine sought reguge in Iraq and began to stir up anti-British nd anti-Jewish sentiment.
+A new Government with pro-Axis views led by Rashid Ali took power (March 1940).
 Ali was backed by the pro-Axis Golden Square.
 The fall of France (June 1940) dramatically changed the military ballance in the Mediterranean and thus the Middle East.
 Ali initiated various intrigues against Britain.
 British military successes in the Western Desert caused Ali to resign.
-The next primeminister acted to breakup the e Golden Square.
+The next primeminister acted to breakup the Golden Square.
 A military coup placed Ali back in power (April 3, 1941).
 At the same time, spectacular German successes in Yugoslavia, Greece, and Crete convinced the Iraqi nationalists that the Germans would quickly defeat the British.
 Ali tore up the 1930 Treaty and struck at the British air base at Habbaniya.
-The French Vichy authorities controlling Syria assisted Ali by allowing the German and Italians to deliver some assistance.
+The French Vichy authorities controlling Syria assisted Ali by allowing the Germans and Italians to deliver some assistance.
 General Wavell, the British Middle East commander was hard pressed at the time.
 He had to contend with Rommel in the Wester Dessert and the disaterous intervention in Greece.
 He was reluctant to commit forces to Iraq, but Churchill insisted.
 An Indian division struck from the south landing at Basara.
 The Habforce (a British brigade and the Arab Legion) struck west from Jordan.
+Ali's forces were quickly defeated and he escaped seeling refuge in NAZI Germany.
+He would soon be joined by the Mufti.

 Iran

+Iran was much more important.
 Reza Shah's Government declared Iran neutral with the outbreak of World War II in Europe.
 The British suspected that the Shah was sympathetic with the NAZIs who were active diplomatically in Iran.
 The Iranians rejected British demands to expel Axis agents.
 After the NAZI invasion of the Soviet Union it became vital to open supply lines to the Soviets.
 The British and Soviets thus launched a coordinated invasion (August 26, 1941).
 The Soviets invaded from the north.
 The British from Iraq where they had defeated a pro-Axis rebellion and by troops landed along te Persian Gulf.
-There was only limitedd resistance.
+There was only limited resistance.
 Reza Shah abdicated (September 16).
 His son ascended the throne as Mohammad Reza Shah Pahlavi.
-At the time of the War, Iran had just begun to develop its petroleum indutry.
+At the time of the War, Iran had just begun to develop its petroleum industry.
 It did not play an important factor in the War.
 Britain fought the War largely with American oil, although the 8th Army fought the War in the Western Desert largely with Iraqi oil.
 Iran's importance in the War was largely as a conduit for American Lend Lease shipments to the Soviets.
+Iran in fact became the major conduit for American Lend Lease aid to the Soviets.
+Given the fact that the Wehrmacht was largely destroyed on the Eastern Front by the Red Army, these supplies delivered through Iran were very important indeed.

 Ireland